 25.

 Bill Gates is far ahead of other personalities on LinkedIn in terms of followers.
-Not only Microsoft’s owner but its CEO, Satya Nadella, and LinkedIn’s former CEO, Jeff Weiner, too hold a strong position on the platform.
+Not only Microsoft’s owner but its CEO, Satya Nadella, and LinkedIn’s former CEO, Jeff Weiner, hold a strong position on the platform.

 The diversity in profiles comprising business tycoons, former CEOs, authors, and others, speaks for the professional footprint LinkedIn currently has.